 I am now at a racetrack that is quite small.
-While I spent my youth running around one mile tracks in front of the large boisterous crowds of Churchill Downs and Saratoga, I was now racing at a bullring track of about 5/8ths of a mile in god-knows-where, West Virginia.
+While I spent my youth running around one mile tracks in front of the large boisterous crowds of Churchill Downs and Saratoga, I’m now racing at a bullring track of about 5/8ths of a mile in god-knows-where, West Virginia.

-Few people came out to watch our races; we mostly raced at night, and sometimes in the dead of winter under floodlights and sleet and hail.
+Few people come out to watch our races; we mostly race at night, and sometimes in the dead of winter under floodlights and sleet and hail.

-So I was readied for my next race.
-I had a new exercise rider, as is always the case when I move to a new barn.
-He seemed like a decent chap, he was the leading rider at the track some twenty years ago.
-He would pet me once in a while, and let me know when he wanted me to go slower and faster.
-Sometimes, though, he did not show up for work; sometimes he would come to work but there would be a stink on his breath that was really quite overwhelming.
-I had experienced all this before, in a couple of weeks I will be sent to race again.
+So I am being readied for my next race.
+I have a new exercise rider, as is always the case when I move to a new barn.
+He seems like a decent chap, he was the leading rider at the track some twenty years ago.
+He will pet me once in a while, and let me know when he wants me to go slower and faster.
+Sometimes, though, he does not show up for work; sometimes he comes to work but there’s a stink on his breath that is really overwhelming.
+I have experienced all this before, in a couple of weeks I will be sent to race again.

-I stood in the starting gate for my next start and waited for the gates to open and the race to unfold.
-I couldn’t imagine that I could win this race, but I have felt poorly before and won; they somehow seem to make the races easier, just as I think I can no longer compete.
-My specialist distance was now 5/8ths of a mile, which is a far cry from the mile and a quarter of the fastest two minutes in sports.
+I am now standing in the starting gate for my next start and wait for the gates to open and the race to unfold.
+I can’t imagine that I can win this race, but I have felt poorly before and won; they somehow seem to make the races easier, just as I think I can no longer compete.
+My specialist distance is now 5/8ths of a mile, which is a far cry from the mile and a quarter of the fastest two minutes in sports.

-As the race began and we headed out of the clubhouse turn and into the back stretch I took a bad step – well “took a bad step” is the euphemism they will use to describe my final moments.
-The reality is, my ankle crumpled and I fell to the ground.
+As the race begins and we head out of the clubhouse turn and into the backstretch.
+I take a bad step – well “take a bad step” is the euphemism they will use to describe my final moments.